-This Annual Security and Fire Safety Report is Lenoir-Rhyne University's annual disclosure for 2022 (the "ASR" or "Report").
+This Annual Security and Fire Safety Report is Lenoir-Rhyne University's annual disclosure for 2023 (the "ASR" or "Report").
 LRU's Public Safety and Compliance/Title IX departments are responsible for collecting and compiling information for Lenoir- Rhyne's Annual Security Report, and for preparing and distributing the Report.
 Public Safety and Compliance/Title IX works with other Departments at all three LRU campuses and with outside agencies in Hickory, Asheville, and Columbia to compile the necessary information for the Report.
-These campus departments and outside agencies include, but are not limited to the Assistant Provost and Dean of Student Life, Counseling Center, Student Health Center, Residence Life, Athletics, Human Resources, Admissions, Hickory Police Department, Hickory Fire Department, Catawba County Sheriff's Department, Columbia Police Department, Columbia Fire Department, Richland County Sheriff's Department, and Alcohol Law Enforcement.
+These campus departments and outside agencies include, but are not limited to the Assistant Provost and Dean of Student Life, Counseling Center, Student Health Center, Residence Life, Athletics, Human Resources, Admissions, Hickory Police Department, Hickory Fire Department, Catawba County Sheriff's Department, Asheville Police Department, Buncombe County Sheriff's Department, Asheville Fire Department, Columbia Police Department, Columbia Fire Department, Richland County Sheriff's Department, and Alcohol Law Enforcement.

 The information and policies in this Report apply to all three LRU campuses in Hickory, Asheville, and Columbia unless otherwise stated.
 The crime statistics for each campus individually are presented in separate charts, as required by law.
 This Annual Security Report, which covers the prior calendar year, is always available on LRU's website at LRU Public Safety.
 We encourage students and employees to review the report and become familiar with LRU's campus safety and security information and policies.
 We also provide notice of the availability of the Report to all prospective students and prospective employees in the Admissions and Human Resources areas of LRU's website.
-You may request a paper copy of Lenoir-Rhyne University's Annual Security Report by contacting Public Safety at (828) 328-7145.
+You may request a paper copy of Lenoir-Rhyne University's Annual Security Report by contacting Public Safety at 828.328.7145.